People

 Mobina Alimadad

 Mobina is working on developing comb-shaped polymer-peptide conjugates with antimicrobial activities.
 Her research focuses on how the conjugates' peptide density and molecular weight affect their performance and stability.
-Outside of lab, Mobina enjoys cooking, watching movies, and discovering new places in the city.
+Outside of the lab, Mobina enjoys cooking, watching movies, and discovering new places in the city.

 Kelly M. Bukovic